RajaATAli/CSCI240-Cpp-Utility-Library/README.md

 - [Acknowledgments](#acknowledgments)

 ## Description
 This repository is dedicated to the students of CSCI240 (Computing II).
-It houses an Open-Source C++ Utility Library that captures a vast array of algorithms and data structures covered throughout the semester.
+As a teaching assistant for the course, I housed an Open-Source C++ Utility Library that captures a vast array of algorithms and data structures covered throughout the semester.
 The library is designed to be a practical tool for both current and future batches, blending theoretical understanding with real-world application.
-Contributing to this repository may also be a way to better prepare yourself for CSCI36200 (Data Structures and Algorithms)
+Furthermore, the library is accompanied by a web-based visualizer that allows students to see the algorithms and data structures in action.
+The algorithm sorting visualizer is built using React.js, an open-source JavaScript library for building user interfaces, and its build was integrated into the static website for the library Contributing to this repository may also be a way to better prepare yourself for CSCI36200 (Data Structures and Algorithms)

 ## Goals
 - **Knowledge Repository:** Serve as a go-to resource for current and future students, assisting them in reviewing and understanding key course concepts.
 - **Hands-on Experience:** Provide students with the opportunity to apply theoretical knowledge in a real-world coding and collaborative environment.
+- **Community:** Foster a community of students and educators who are passionate about learning and teaching.

 ## Installation and Usage
-To get started with the CSCI240 C++ Utility Library, follow these steps to clone the repository and set up the library on your local machine.
+To get started with the CSCI240 C++ Utility Library and Visualizer, follow these steps to clone the repository and set up the library on your local machine.

 ##### Prerequisites
 - A modern C++ compiler (supporting at least C++98 standard)
 - Git (for cloning the repository)
+- CppUnit (for running unit tests)

 ##### Steps
 1. **Clone the repository within your environment**